Riteshbhalerao11/Sarvam_assignment/README.md

 #### **4. Transformer**
 - **Module:** `transform.py` (function: `apply_transform`)
 - **Purpose:**
-  - Applies the computed transformations to the tensor using numpy `reshape`, `transpose`, and `expand_dims`, based on the data provided by previous functions.
+  - Applies the computed transformations to the tensor using numpy `reshape`, `transpose`, `broadcast`, and `expand_dims`, based on the data provided by previous functions.
   - **Initial Reshape:** If the inferred shape indicates, the tensor is reshaped to an intermediate form.
   - **Transposition:** The tensor’s dimensions are reordered based on the permutation order extracted earlier.
   - **Repetition:** New axes are inserted and then broadcast to the appropriate size.